SaiManojBotchu/sample/README.md

 ```

 #### 3. Run app

-* For installing the packages
+* To install the flutter packages
 ```sh
 $ flutter pub get
 ```

-* For running your app on a simulator
+* To run the app on simulator
 ```sh
 $ flutter run
 ```